adrienarcuri/weexpenses-sol/README.md

-# Group Expense : WeExpense
+# Group Expenses : WeExpenses

 WeExpense is a solidity smart contract to manage group expenses on Ethereum Blockchain.
 It allows participants to record expenses in order to settle debts in a trusless environment.